ai-driven-dev/ai-driven-dev-community/prompts/instruct.md

 ## 👌 Existing features

-### Acknowledge and code from specification from your feature `:instructExistingFeatureAcknowledgements`
+### Acknowledge specs and code from specification from your feature `:instructExistingFeatureAcknowledgements`

 ```text
 Here are the specifications of the feature I need to code (surrounded by "---" delimiters).